 The mad scramble for new customers has calmed since then, but daily fantasy remains a major industry in the USA even as actual sports betting grows in popularity.
 Part of daily fantasy’s staying power may be related to it being the next best thing to actual sports betting for people who live in states that have not yet legalized online sportsbooks.

-Today, daily fantasy sports are legal in most US states.
+Today, daily fantasy sports sites are legal in most US states.

 Gambling has proliferated across the USA over the past few decades and now most states have commercial casinos, tribal casinos or both.

-Online gambling in the United States has been slower to grow, but a handful of states have legalized online casinos in the to date.
+Online gambling in the United States has been slower to grow, but a handful of states have legalized online casinos.

 The management of legal US casinos varies from state to state.
 In some states, gambling is controlled by tribal interests.
 In other states, commercial operators run the show.
 And in some states, there’s a little bit of both.

-It is true the US horse racing betting industry has seen better days and that many tracks would struggle to stay afloat without being authorized to offer other forms of gaming such as slots, but there are still bright spots to this day.
+It is true the US horse racing betting industry has seen better days and that many tracks would struggle to stay afloat without being authorized to offer other forms of gaming (such as slots), but there are still bright spots to the industry.

-The Triple Crown races and Kentucky Derby remain some of the biggest betting events of the year in the United States and the spread of online horse racing betting in the US has pumped valuable dollars back into the horse racing economy.
+The Triple Crown races and Kentucky Derby remain some of the biggest betting events of the year in the United States and the spread of legal online horse racing betting sites has pumped valuable dollars back into the US horse racing economy.

-Track attendance may be down, but online and mobile horse racing betting is alive and well in the United States.
+Track attendance may be down, but online horse racing betting is alive and well in the United States.